BlackBerry Torch: BlackBerry Torch 9810

-The BlackBerry Torch 9810 is a successor to the 9800, although featuring a physically identical design.
+The BlackBerry Torch 9810 is a successor to the 9800, although featuring a physically similar design, except for the Answer/Decline buttons, which were recolored to white.
 Improvements includes a 1.2 GHz processor (doubling from the 9800's 624 MHz processor), a VGA (640×480) resolution display, at 246 DPI, upgraded RAM from 512 MB to 768 MB, and increased flash storage from 4 GB to 8 GB.

 BlackBerry OS 7 is included with the BlackBerry Torch 9810.
 This OS supports OpenGL ES and other APIs for additional features.
 For example, the device has an enhanced GPS navigation system installed.
-A 4G version was available with select carriers eventually.
+A HSPA+ (often branded as 4G) version was available with select carriers eventually.

 BlackBerry Torch 9850/9860

 The BlackBerry Torch 9860 is a full-touchscreen model without a physical keyboard, first announced on August 3, 2011.
 It is the third full-touch BlackBerry device succeeding the previous two BlackBerry Storm models.
 Unlike the Storm, the SurePress display is now omitted in favor to a more conventional capacitive touchscreen.
 It also offered the largest screen of any BlackBerry device until the release of the BlackBerry Z10 in 2013.

 Aside from the lack of physical keyboard, most specifications of the 9850/9860 are identical to the 9810, except the internal storage capacity is reduced to 4 GB, making it similar to the original 9800 model.
-Unlike the 9800/9810 and the Bold 9900, the 9850/9860 lacks NFC.

 In Canada, the Torch 9860 was available at Bell Mobility, Rogers Wireless, Sasktel, Telus Mobility, and Videotron.
 Bell, Rogers and Telus have since discontinued it.

 In India, the Torch 9860 is available at Mobile Store, BlackBerry exclusive showroom, and many retail stores dealing in mobile.